 DIRECTOR OF PUBLICITY

 Born to Nigerian parents but raised in Jamaica, Canada, and Texas, Osase Omoruyi is a junior in Pauli Murray College and YAAPD's Director of Publicity.
 At Yale, Osase studies Astrophysics and is an Edward A. Bouchet Fellow.
-She conducts research with Yale's Department of Astronomy and also works with other reputable Astronomy programs such as LIGO.
+She conducts research with Yale's Department of Astronomy and has also worked with the LIGO Collaboration group at Caltech.

 As passionate as she is about the stars, Osase is passionate about education and addressing the inequality in its accessibility across racial, class, gender and national lines.
 As Director of Publicity for YAAPD, Osase hopes to bring light to this problem in education in addition to the myriad of other important issues also facing African countries.
 She also aims to promote the conference as a welcoming space for discussion, critique and brainstorming solutions.

 DIRECTOR OF LOGISTICS

 Marie Gaye is a sophomore in Pauli Murray College, from Senegal by way of Tennessee.
 Marie is double majoring in Economics and Ethnicity, Race, and Migration and is passionate about human rights, activism, and global health.
 In addition to serving as Logistics Director of YAAPD, Marie is also a board member and ambassador with Yale Students of Salaam, board member of the Black Solidarity Conference, and a tutor for Urban Improvement Corps.
 She also continues to serve as director of Road to Academia, a college admissions guidance and mentoring platform that she founded, geared towards advising disadvantaged students towards top institutions.
 Marie hopes to go to law school and continue fighting for disadvantaged people through policy, law, and diplomacy.